Elastic Graphs: Reduced and taut maps

-(Here $\cP(X)$ is the power set of~$X$.)
+Here $\cP(X)$ is the power set of~$X$.

 \begin{proof} We proceed by induction on the size of $\Edges(W) \setminus \bigcup_{S \in \cS} c(S)$.
-If there is at least one edge~$e_1$ in this set with non-zero weight, it is contained in some minimal vertex cut-set $c(S_1)$ by minimality of~$W$.
+If there is at least one edge~$e_1$ in this set with non-zero weight, it is contained in some minimal vertex cut-set $c(S_1)$ since $W$ has no slack edges.
 Then, by repeatedly applying Lemmas~\ref{lem:nest-one-end} and~\ref{lem:nest-two-ends}, we can find another minimal vertex cut $S_1'$ so that $e \in c(S_1')$ and $S_1'$ is nested with respect to all $S \in \cS$.
-By induction, $\cS \cup \{S_1'\}$ can be completed to the desired set $\cT$. \end{proof}
+By induction, $\cS \cup \{S_1'\}$ can be completed to the desired set~$\cT$. \end{proof}